Do you charge for the first consultation?

 The fees for the initial consultation, trade day, and estimated fees for the design & documentation stage are invoiced in advance.

 Some tasks, such as client meetings, site visits, show room visits and installation / styling services, are hard to estimate in advance.
-These items are charged at an hourly rate, invoiced in advance in 5 or 10 hour blocks.
+These items are charged at an hourly rate, invoiced in advance in 15 – 20 hour blocks.

 How long is the design phase?

 Once the retainer for the design phase is paid you should allow 6-8 weeks before the presentation date.
 This is a very labour intensive stage.
 We find the best way to approach a project is to plan as much detail as possible from the beginning.
-Our aim at the presentation meeting is to present all floor plans, colours, finishes, fixtures and key furniture pieces to bring the project to life.
+Our aim at the presentation meeting is to present all floor plans, colours, finishes and fixtures to bring the project to life.